secretstartups/handbook/infrastructure/change-management/index.html.md

 No specific restriction about times.
 If the change risks are high or requires downtime, please schedule it at the least impactful time for our customers (like Sunday 1am UTC, for example)

-Please consider the time slots on the calendar Production, to add change requests for Criticalities 1 and 2.
-The other criticalities please add directly to the calendar.
+Please consider the above time slots when posting criticalities 1 and 2 to the Production calendar, for all other criticalities, please add them directly to the calendar.

 ## Change Execution